-As a non-asset based carrier, the Company does not own transportation assets.
-Rather, the Company generates the major portion of its air and ocean freight revenues by purchasing transportation services from direct (asset-based) carriers and reselling those services to its customers.
-The difference between the rate billed to customers (the sell rate) and the rate paid to the carrier (the buy rate) is termed "net revenue" (a non-GAAP measure), "yield" or "margin."
-By consolidating shipments from multiple customers and concentrating its buying power, the Company is able to negotiate favorable buy rates from the direct carriers, while at the same time offering lower sell rates than most customers would otherwise be able to negotiate themselves.
+The major portion of the Company's air and ocean freight revenues are generated by purchasing transportation services on a wholesale basis from direct (asset-based) carriers and then reselling those services to customers on a retail basis.
+The difference between the rate the Company bills its customers (the sell rate) and rate the Company pays the carrier (the buy rate) is termed "net revenue" (a non-GAAP measure), "yield" or "margin."